AlexFMM/mp3Player/README.md

 The small white square is an image viewer to show the album cover, now works The big  white retangle is to show the diferent albuns and playlists

-Adding song still doesn't work, but adding album is working

-Join the play() and songEnd() slots, it can be implemented in only one slot